 Question: What’s Single Boiler, Double Boiler and Heat Exchanger?

-Single boilers can only froth milk or extract espresso one at a time.
-The boiler has to be set at different temperature for each purpose, so making a milk recipe will take a longer time as you need to wait for the boiler to heat to the righ temperature for each task.
-We will recommend single boilers to people who drink coffee in black only as it’s much more troublesome to make a latte/cappucicno.
+Single boilers can only froth milk or extract espresso one at the same time.
+The boiler has to be set at different temperature for each purpose, so making a milk recipe will take a longer time as you wait for the boiler to heat to the right temperature for each task.
+We will recommend single boilers to people drinking coffee in black only as it’s more tedious and time consuming to make a milk recipe.

-Double boilers were designed for commercial environment for new baristas to ensure a better consistency in temperature.
+Double boilers were designed for amateur baristas in a commercial environment, for better temperature consistency.
 They can froth milk and extract espresso at the same time.
-However, the start-up time is very long, has a higher chance of failure and more expensive to service due to having two boilers with two sets of sensors, safety valves, heating elements, and other key components in the machine.
+However, the start-up time is much longer, has a higher chance of failure and are expensive to service with more sensors, safety valves, heating elements, and other key components to maintain.

 Heat exchangers is a boiler in a boiler design.
-One boiler with one set of spares designed for two use, able to froth milk and brew coffee at the same time.
+One boiler with only a set of spares to maintain, able to froth milk and brew coffee at the same time.
 Very efficient and power saving.
-Espresso is only brewed from the freshest water from the water network or tank.
-Unlike Single or Double boilers that only draw and brew from stale water residing in the boiler, boiled over and over again.
+Espresso is only brewed from the freshest water coming from the water network or tank.
+Unlike Single or Double boilers that only draw and brew from stale water residing in the boiler.

 Question: Is there much difference between the Bezzera BZ versus E61 grouphead?

-The Bezzera BZ is an improvement to the 55 years old E61 design using heating elements instead of water to heat the grouphead.
+The Bezzera BZ is a remaster of the conventional E61 design using heating elements instead of water to heat the grouphead.
 It heats up faster, is smaller, and is cheaper to service due to its simpler design.